zenparsing/skert/docs/hash-fields-dissent.md

 I propose the following solution:

 - A standard library module that allows the user to generate state initialization and access functions.
+See [hidden-state](https://github.com/zenparsing/hidden-state) for an informative implementation.
-- A "call-with" operator (`->`) that allows the users to call a function with the first argument on the left-hand side.
+- A "call-with" operator (`->`) that allows the users to call a function, passing the operand on the left-hand side as the first argument.

 ```js
 import privateState from 'std:private-state';